JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 ### Conclusion

 What to take away from this article?
-Best practices have their meaning, but when people don't see the bigger picture and lack the required knowledge, they see almost no meaning in writing a good code.
+Best practices have their meaning, but when people don't see the bigger picture and lack the required knowledge, they see almost no meaning in writing better code.
 Writing good quality code should be a habit, I would write the nested for loops directly the way we wrote the final solution.
 It would take me almost the same amount of time.
 Writing good code is not premature optimisation and even though it can take slightly more time and following the best practice rules is sometimes a pain in the ***, it will pay off in the long term.
 Your code will have less bugs and even if a bug is discovered in the future, it will be easy to fix.

 We have a GITHUB repo where we started to gather code we think can be improved, it will have the final code with tests, flow types and explanations.
 Everyone is